-We believe that any time your current process is errorprone, costing you time, re-work, and manual entry and frustrating your faculty and staff (instead of engaging them), and not giving you the reporting and analysis you need, it's time for a change.
+We believe that any time your current process is errorprone, costing you time, re-work, and manual entry and frustrating your budgeting managers (instead of engaging them), and not giving you the reporting and analysis you need, it's time for a change.
 But we know it takes more than a philosophy to build the case for change.